nguyeneva/nguyeneva.github.io/_posts/2019-12-12-NLTK-processing.md

 {% endhighlight %}

 I want to label each app by their categories name.
 I will need to get the categories name from the filename using `split` and `__contains__`.

+Some of the filenames have different naming conventions, which required the first two complicated clauses in the if statement.

 {% highlight python linenos %}
 categories=[]